-This pump is an 0 Series, enclosed impeller, selfpriming centrifugal model, designed with straight in suction, without a suction check valve.
-It is designed to handle clear liquids containing specified entrained solids.
-The basic material of construction for wetted parts is gray iron.
+This pump is an 0 Series, closed impeller, self-priming centrifugal model, with straight-in suction, without a suction check valve.
+It is designed to handle petroleum products or other clean liquids that do not contain large entrained solids.
+The basic material of construction for wetted parts is gray iron, with gray iron impeller and steel shaft.